Updated: Oct 17, 2021

 I'm halfway through my year-long challenge, so it's time to see if I'm halfway through the alphabet.
 In June, I read books by Sandra Ireland, Elizabeth Klehfoth, and Byron Lane.
-(Last month, I didn't get around to reading m "I" but did read Dubliners by Joyce.)
+(Last month, I didn't get around to reading an "I" but did read Dubliners by Joyce.)
 So, I'm coming along very well.
 I've averaged 2 alphabet books per month, and I always knew that I'd have to pick up an extra a couple of times, so I'm pleased with my progress.

 Before I write about June's books, I've been thinking about what I've learned over the last six months of following a reading challenge.